peteroupc/peteroupc.github.io/randomfunc.md

     - each range has a weight of `(mx - mn) + 1`, where `mn` is that range's minimum and `mx` is its maximum, and
     - the chosen range is sampled by generating `RNDINTRANGE(mn, mx)`, where `mn` is the that range's minimum and `mx` is its maximum.

-    For generating random numbers that may or may not be integers from nonoverlapping number ranges, each weight is `mx - mn` instead and the sampling call is `RNDNUMRANGE(mn, mx)` instead.
+    For generating random numbers that may or may not be integers from nonoverlapping number ranges, each weight is `mx - mn` instead and the sampling call is `RNDNUMEXCRANGE(mn, mx)` instead.

 <a id=Truncation_and_Censoring></a>
 ### Truncation and Censoring